High-Fidelity SLAM Using Gaussian Splatting with Rendering-Guided Densification and Regularized Optimization: Methods

-To calculate importance weights, for each Gaussian represented by \Cref{eq:gaussian_param}, we additionally add the following parameters:
+To calculate importance weights, for each Gaussian represented by \cref{eq:gaussian_param}, we additionally add the following parameters:

 where $N_{i}^{\mathrm{seen}}$ records the ``seen times'' of each Gaussian; $\Sigma$ are the sum of gradients of $\mathcal{L}_{\mathrm{mapping}}$ with respect to parameters, representing the sensitivity to changes.
 After training each frame, we update the importance weights by averaging the gradients of mapping loss with respect to the parameters.
-Taking the scale $\textbf{s}$ for example:
+Taking the $i$th scale parameter $\textbf{s}_i$ as an example, after training with $N_{i}^{\mathrm{seen}}$ frames, its importance weight $\Omega_i^{\bm{s}}$ is:

 The final loss function used in the mapping is